List of Dyesebel (2014 TV series) episodes

 Mars Ravelo's Dyesebel is a 2014 Philippine fantasy-drama television series based on a famous graphic novel Dyesebel created by Mars Ravelo.
 Directed by Don M. Cuaresma and Francis E. Pasion, it is topbilled by Anne Curtis, together with an ensemble cast.
 The series was aired on ABS-CBN and worldwide on TFC from March 17, 2014 to July 18, 2014, after 87 episodes.
-It is the tenth television drama in the Philippines made by ABS-CBN filmed in high definition.
+It is the tenth television drama in the Philippines made by ABS-CBN Studios filmed in high definition.
 The story follows the journey of a young mermaid named Dyesebel, as she discovers the world above the ocean and locks in a fierce love triangle.